emilygoodwin/systematicity/README.md

 # systematicity
+This is the code for generating the dataset and probes reported in [Probing Linguistic Systematicity](https://arxiv.org/abs/2005.04315).

-Code for the paper [Probing Linguistic Systematicity](https://arxiv.org/abs/2005.04315) will be released in this repository shortly.
+Code for the experiments in the paper, including the models, will be released shortly.